Chapter 7 Analysis covariates

 # Extract the values to a temporary object - tmp

-tmp <- raster::extract(ras, locs_terra, fun=mean)
+tmp <- terra::extract(ras, locs_terra, fun=mean)

 # Make a new column in locs_sf called water_depth_m